ADORSYS-GIS/DGAT-sustainability/docs/architecture/arc42.md

 #### Frontend Application Architecture:
 - Built with React, using JSX and Tailwind CSS for styling.
-- Offline storage via IndexedDB for assessments and.
+- Offline storage via IndexedDB for assessments and application assets.
 - Features: Authentication, assessment creation/editing, synchronization, report viewing.
-- CDN-hosted via AWS S3 and CloudFront.
+- Application assets are stored in the device browser for offline functionality.

 #### Backend API Design and Microservices Structure:
 - **Authentication Service**: Validates Keycloak JWT tokens.